 With nine incredible seasons under its belt, American Horror Story has become one of the most groundbreaking and influential television shows of the last decade.

 Since its premiere in 2011, Ryan Murphy and Brad Falchuk’s hit anthology series has revitalised horror for the small screen, receiving 28 Primetime Emmy Award nominations and universal critical acclaim for the cast’s performances.

-The series has just finishing airing its ninth season, 1984 (which became its most praised instalment to date), and has been confirmed to run for four more seasons; meaning it will be on our screens until at least 2023.
+American Horror Story’s most recent season, 1984, also became its most lauded season to date, and there’s no signs of slowing down either; the show has been confirmed for four more seasons, meaning it will be on our screens until at least 2023.

-If you’re waiting in anticipation for the 10th season later this year and need your horror fix, like us, don’t cha worry because we’ve rounded up 10 terrifying and ridiculously camp television shows you can watch in the meantime.
+If you’re waiting in anticipation for the 10th season and need your horror fix like us, don’t cha worry, because we’ve rounded up 10 terrifying and ridiculously camp television shows you can watch in the meantime.

 American Crime Story (2016 – present)